frankchen07/writing/posts/beauty is a muscle.md

 >
 > _~ Fred Rogers_

 Extrinsic beauty is the easier one to identify.
-It’s “some combination of qualities, such as shape, color, or form, that pleases the aesthetic senses.”
+It's "some combination of qualities, such as shape, color, or form, that pleases the aesthetic senses."
 Paris was no doubt a beautiful city, so there were examples everywhere:

 1. Paris went through a massive renovation in the 19th century to "unify" and "beautify" the city.
 The most common building erected during this time was the classic Haussmann, easily identifiable with its cream exterior, slanted roofs, and small outdoor balconies.
 The architecture was designed to let more light onto the streets at all times of the day.
 It seems to have worked, since the original description of Paris - "dark", "medieval", and "narrow", is certainly not how I would describe the modern city of lights.